 The Izmailovo complex offers different hotels with different prices, though in most cases very affordable.
 These include the Izmailovo Beta Hotel, Izmailovo Gamma Hotel, and Izmailovo Alpha Hotel.
 The Best Western Vega Hotel is another option.

-Tickets for FC Lokomotiv games can be bought online, or at the ticket office at the Lokomotiv Stadium.
-Lokomotiv sells out very few matches.
+Tickets for Lokomotiv games can be bought online, or at the ticket office at Lokomotiv Stadium.
+Lokomotiv sell out very few matches.

-The club has divided its home matches into two pricing categories.
-Ticket prices for the cheapest category start at RUB 150 for a seat behind the goal and range up to RUB 600 for a central seat at the main stand.
-Prices are increased for high-profile matches to between RUB 350 and RUB 1,100.
+Lokomotiv have divided their home matches into two pricing categories.
+Ticket prices for the cheapest category start at RUB 250 for a seat behind the goal and range up to RUB 800 for a central seat at the main stand.
+Prices are increased for high-profile matches to between RUB 500 and RUB 1,200.

 Relevant Internet links